-This blog post is a review of my Date With Destiny experience, from way back in December 2006.
-I want to provide you with an inside look at the powerful transformation that can occur in just 7 days.
-The experience was so powerful I ended up going back to Date With Destiny again in 2012, this time with my wife!
+This article reviews my Date With Destiny experience from way back in 2006.
+I want to give you an inside look at the powerful transformation that can occur in just seven days.
+The experience was so meaningful that I returned to Date With Destiny in 2012, this time with my wife!

 The level of intensity for the week was really unbelievable.

 My typical routine involved a 7-8 am wake up, followed by a quick workout (30 minutes jogging while nose breathing and some weights at the hotel gym).
 The sessions started anywhere from 8:30-10 am depending on the day.
 Things wrapped up somewhere between Midnight and 2 am.
 Long days!

 There were rarely any breaks.
 If I had to use the bathroom, I just ran out and came right back!
 I packed snacks to eat.
 Despite the rigorous schedule, I had an incredibly high level of energy and was really alert the entire time.
 Perhaps they were pumping oxygen into the room to keep us all awake? 🙂

 From a nutritional standpoint, I love these events because almost everyone eats healthy food.
 Tony teaches (or should I say pushes and guilt-trips!) people to adopt a plant-based diet.
 I met many who decided to eat a vegetarian or vegan diet during the week.
 On the second day, I sat next to a raw foodist.
 He had more food with him than you could imagine and insisted on feeding everyone within reach.
 Of course, I didn’t mind!

 I didn’t have a drop of coffee all week.
 I just ate lots of raw nuts (Brazil, almond and cashews), apples, pears, salads, carrots, avocados, protein shakes and an occasional noodle soup from a Chinese place down the road (on the rare occasion when we had a break).